 Cold Therapy Gel For Intercostal Muscle Injury and Rib Pain

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel that I use on clients with recent injuries and muscles and joints that are swollen.
-Cold therapy gel works like ice and does not promote swelling.
+Biofreeze cold therapy gel works like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 If your pain is from a recently strained intercostal muscles, or bruised, cracked or broken ribs and or sternum, I highly recommend Biofreeze.
 It will dull the sharp pain and ease the aching to help make you more comfortable.

 Rib Support Brace For Women

 The ITA-MED Breathable Elastic Rib Support is a good rib brace for women.
 It is cut to fit your shape and it comes up high enough to give you plenty of support.
 The brace is made from elastic which provides support and compression without the pinching and binding of other rib supports.
 The Velcro closure allows for easy on and off as well as easy adjustment.
-If you are suffering with a rib or rib muscle or cartilage injury this brace will help you decrease your pain and breath easier.
-The size chart is available on the left hand size of the page.
+If you are suffering pain from a rib or rib muscle or cartilage injury this brace will help you decrease your pain and breath easier.
+The size chart is available on the left-hand size of the page.
 Be sure to measure to get the correct size!

 Rib Support Brace For Men

 The ITA-MED Breathable Elastic Rib Support For Men is an elastic wide band that provides compression and support for the rib cage.
 The elastic material will not pinch and bind like some other rib braces.
 It has a Velcro closure for easy on / off and easy adjustment.
 If you are suffering with a rib cage injury this band will help decrease your pain and allow for easier breathing.
-Be sure to look for the size chart on the left hand side of the page and measure to ensure that you get the correct size.
+Be sure to look for the size chart on the left-hand side of the page and measure to ensure that you get the correct size.